LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

 - `'Tilt.angles'`
 - `'aperture.transmission'`

 Now to access these values at these paths, we can either use the `.get(path)` method, or just access the via the regular attribute accessors.
-Lets have a look at this in practice:
+Let's have a look at this in practice:

 ```python